SteveBarnett/Remixing/_thinking/my-applied-philosophy.md

 - When I feel stressed, I remind myself of [the three uhds](/thinking/the-three-uhds/).
 - To notice my true nature, I look for myself at zero distance.
 - I remind myself that the path is goal.

-Some more things to be slotted in somehow:

-- Right speech: true, kind, helpful, contextually appropriate.
-- Plain language: clear, concise and well organised
-- Emotional intelligence.
-- Continued recommitment to aligning your actions with your values.
-- Everything is included.
-- Both/and.
-- Context **and** contents.
-- Only the verb.
-No subject.
-No object.

 ## Summary of the theory